johan-akerman/Curb/README.md

 # Curb Food
 Got in contact with the founder of Curb Food (a startup that is creating a virtual foodcourt designed for delivery) as the company was about to launch.
-He was in need for a temporary landing page on a short deadline so I helped him out.
+He was in need for a simple and temporary landing page on a short deadline, so I helped him out!

 Try it out: https://johan-akerman.github.io/CurbFood/